yoelhalb-hitech/AutoMockFixture/Readme.md

 #### Simple Example

-Let's say that you want to make a concrete instance of `Foo` but mock all arguments with callbase false, so that you can verify it uses the arguments correctly.
+Let's say that you want to make a concrete instance of `Foo` but mock all arguments with callBase false, so that you can verify it uses the arguments correctly.

 In AutoFixture: